sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

  *  connection is dropped until reconnect and cached events are sent
  *  upon re-connect.
  *  Another additional privilege is all stats/SLA is collected for
- *  this receiver.
+ *  this receiver and recorded in STATE-DB
  *
  * Input:
  *  lst_subscribe_sources_t
- *      List of subscription sources of interest expressed as YANG module paths.
+ *      List of subscription sources of interest.
- *      Absence implies for all.
+ *      The source value is the corresponding YANG module name.
+ *      e.g. "sonic-events-bgp " is the source modulr name for bgp.
  *
  * Return:
  *  Non NULL handle on success
  *  NULL on failure
  */
 event_handle_t events_init_subscriber(
         const event_subscribe_sources_t *sources=NULL);

 /*